astropy/astropy-APEs/APE_coordinated_pkg.rst

 A revision of the concept of "affiliated packages" is proposed.
 The idea of affiliated packages has continued mostly unaltered since the original Vision for Astropy.
-However, time has revealed some potnetial improvements in how the ecosystem is structured and the review process for affiliated packages.
+However, time has revealed some potential improvements in how the ecosystem is structured and the review process for affiliated packages.
 Hence, this APE proposes to make three changes: